 Substitute Senate Bill No. 1330, now Public Act No. 25-118, amends Section 52-592 of the general statutes regarding the commencement of legal actions that have failed due to various reasons, such as insufficient service or jurisdictional issues.
 The bill allows plaintiffs to initiate a new action within one year after the original action's determination or judgment reversal.
-Notably, it introduces new language stating that receipt of the summons and complaint by the defendant or their agent, including a purported insurer, is a sufficient means to constitute the commencement of the action.
+Notably, it introduces new language stating that receipt of the summons and complaint by the defendant or their agent, including a purported insurer, constitutes a sufficient means to establish the commencement of the action.
+Additionally, it specifies that if an action against an executor or administrator fails, a new action can be commenced within six months after the original action's determination.

 Statutes affected: Raised Bill: 52-592